Helpful support contacts

 We want you to feel well-supported and confident to seek support from specialist University and external services, whenever you need it.

-Find out more about the services here to support you with everything from an emergency, or a problem or difficult time in your life, to developing your academic skills and looking after your wellbeing.
+Find out more about services here to support you with everything from an emergency, a problem or difficult time in your life, or how to develop your academic skills and look after your wellbeing.

 Emergencies